 Evidence

-• Please provide a copy of each publication including the authorship list, journal reference and PubMed ID.
+Please provide a copy of each publication including the authorship list, journal reference, PubMed ID and journal impact factor

-Presentations: Please submit your 2 best presentations.
-In order to be eligible for this section, the presentation must have occurred by the time of application.
+Please submit your 2 best academic presentations.
+In order to be eligible for this section, the presentation must have been published by the time your evidence is submitted.

 You may include poster presentations.

-Points will be awarded for candidate contribution, being the presenter of the work, quality of study and scope of meeting (regional, national, or international).
+Points will be awarded for example, depth of candidate contribution, being the presenter of the work, quality of study.

 Maximum score: 10 (5 per presentation)